Gandi/hubot-phabs/README.md

     .phab Txxx broken
     .phab low
     .phab low = this is a reason
+    .phab low + this is a reason
         Changes status or priority for task Txxx. the 'is' is optional.
-        If the optional '=' is used, it will add a comment to that change Available statuses are:
+        If the optional '=' or '+' is used, it will add a comment to that change Available statuses are:
         - open, opened                     -> open
         - resolved, resolve, closed, close -> resolved